mParticle/docs/src/pages/developers/migration/segment/reference/index.md

 ## Segment track to mParticle events

-Segment supports a single `track` call that accepts only one event structure, while mParticle has both a generic Custom Event as well as several pre-defined structures for different domains such as Commerce.
-These features allows mParticle to more deterministically map data to downstream integrations.
+Segment supports a single `track` call that accepts only one event structure, while mParticle has both a generic Custom Event and several pre-defined structures for different domains such as Commerce.
+These features allow mParticle to more deterministically map data to downstream integrations.

 ### Segment track